 Auditors are in their prime season!

-An example could be the case of an auditor, who is in the season of processing audit letters, engagement letters and annual reports.
+An example could be the case of an auditor, who is in the season of processing audit letters, engagement letters, and annual reports.
 Firstly, it is important that the annual accounts and the annual report are treated as thoroughly and qualified via an electronic media channel meeting as if they had been physically present.
 Once this virtual meeting is agreed with the client, the auditor could continue the process by handling the complicated workflows digitally (and automatically).
-Papers could be signed using any national e-ID system (BankID, NemID, Tupas etc.) or by the use of a computer mouse, like when signing off a delivery.
+Papers could be signed using any national e-ID system (BankID, NemID, Tupas, etc.) or by the use of a computer mouse, like when signing off a delivery.
 This can be done from home and all that is needed is a phone, tablet or computer and internet connection.
-Penneo’s system makes sure to send out the right documents to the right people and collects the signatures in the correct order and the signed Annual reports land directly in personal inbox as well as in the personal Penneo archive.
+Penneo’s system makes sure to send out the right documents to the right people and collects the signatures in the correct order and the signed Annual reports land directly in the personal inbox as well as in the personal Penneo archive.

 The Annual General Meeting is traditionally held within six months of the end of the financial year.

 Another example could be at a general meeting, where the date was set months ago and important information needs to be shared and reported.
-When it is decided that no physical meeting is held, all directors who have participated in the board meeting must sign the original draft of the documents including minutes, presence and from there the terms of agreement in conference needs to be signed by all parties as well.
-Once the board has processed the annual accounts and any annual report, the board and the CEO must also sign these documents.
+When it is decided that no physical meeting is held, all directors who have participated in the board meeting must sign the original draft of the documents including minutes, presence and from there the terms of the agreement in conference needs to be signed by all parties as well.
+Once the board has processed the annual accounts and the annual report, the board and the CEO must also sign these documents.

 With Penneo’s digital signature use a contract can be signed and returned in a few minutes and automatic reminders will be sent out until all signatures are in, which means that the time spent on collecting all signatures can be spent more efficiently.
-Moreover, clients or participants can be legitimized quickly and without having to print and scan passports, drivers license or similar identification.
-It is still possible to adhere to the AML/KYC rule because Penneo does the verification for the transaction and all that is needed is that clients or participants use their National E-ID from their phone, tablet or computer.
+Moreover, clients or participants can be legitimized quickly and without having to print and scan passports, driver’s licenses, or similar identification.
+It is still possible to adhere to the AML/KYC rule because Penneo does the verification for the transaction and all that is needed is that clients or participants use their National E-ID from their phone, tablet, or computer.
 Learn more

 The board’s form of treatment should take place via electronic channels and video meetings where the board members participate together, have annual accounts and annual reports before them and undergo this in as solid and qualified a manner as if they had met physically.
 Additionally, the auditor or board could record it and thereby feel as in control as if they had had a physical meeting.
-From thereon, it is the auditor and client, or board’s responsibility to agree that board minutes, minutes of the general meeting, annual accounts and annual report can be signed electronically.
+From thereon, it is the auditor and client, or board’s responsibility to agree that board minutes, minutes of the general meeting, annual accounts, and annual report can be signed electronically.